bendorshai/its-a-date/README.md

 itsadate.settings({'strict':true});
 ```

-You can prevent changing the settings globaly, by delivering them as a second parameter
+You can prevent changing the settings globaly, by delivering it as a second parameter

 ```js
 // November 3rd 2014